Make Freelance Work

 The freelance sector is growing 3x faster than the traditional workforce, 50% of millennial workers are already freelance and 50.9% of workers will be freelance within 10 years.
 Despite this shift, the way we hire, manage and pay has barely changed in the past 50 years.

-Once hired, rates and additional costs become buried in emails, and the booking dates are managed in spreadsheets or calendar apps that are unfit for purpose.
-Phone and email is then used to communicate and renegotiate changes to the booking.
-Finally, accumulating all of this data to raise time-sheets or invoices and make payments, using several, separate services, is labour-intensive, and the problem is magnified when booking managers collaborate in the management of teams and everyone is juggling multiple bookings.
+Companies still contact their freelancers by phone and email to acquire their availability and rates, and they find new people by posting to jobs-boards.
+Once hired, agreed rates become buried in inboxes, and the dates are managed in spreadsheets or calendars that are unfit for purpose.
+Phone is used to communicate and renegotiate changes to the booking, and remote-workers’ hours are tracked using a separate system.
+Finally, accumulating all of this data to raise time-sheets or invoices and make payments using several separate services is labour-intensive, and the problem is magnified when talent managers collaborate in the hiring, management and payment of teams and freelancers juggle multiple bookings.

 Go To Market